What Buffett Says About Diversification Will Shock You

-In the course of a day, I may be writing an article… discussing potential picks with our staff… researching the next investing hotspot… even working with a development team on our new StreetAuthority website (shhh… it’s still a secret!).
+In the course of a day, I may be writing an article… editing a newsletter… discussing potential picks with our staff… researching the next investing hotspot… even working with a development team on our new StreetAuthority website (shhh… it’s still a secret!).

 And with so much going on, I actually find myself a little frazzled as the day goes on.

-Turning off the background noise allows me to simplify things — and get better results.
+Turning off the background noise allowed me to simplify things — and get better results.

 Sometimes the investing waters are as clear as mud to retail investors.
 After all, there are literally thousands of potential plays out there.

 You could try to play a rebound in the automakers.
 You could day-trade the banks, profiting from their roller-coaster moves.
-You could stick with index funds and ride out any storm.
-You could even try to find companies that are simply undervalued and will rebound once the market notices.
+You could stick with index funds and ride out the storm.
+You could even try to find companies that are simply undervalued and will rebound once this crisis passes.

 But the problem is that there are too many options — it’s like trying to drink from a fire hose.
 Too many choices make it hard to nail down the one investment that will make your portfolio a winner.